eddinn/urldepot/README.md

 # URLDepot

+>NOTICE: This is the staging branch for testing before master merge, keep this branch alive and well

 ![URLDepot](https://github.com/eddinn/urldepot/workflows/URLDepot/badge.svg) ![GitHub](https://img.shields.io/github/license/eddinn/urldepot)

 URLDepot is a website for all of the hottest topics including DevOps, Cloud Engineering, Systems Engineering, Network Engineering and all kinds of programming.